trothr/ductwork/README.md

 Rexx language common on CMS and TSO.
 Home grown stages supplement the built-in Ductwork programs.

-This document does not explain CMS Pipelines or TSO Pipelines at all.
+This document does not attempt to explain CMS Pipelines or TSO Pipelines.
 For general information about CMS/TSO Pipelines, see the web page

 https://en.wikipedia.org/wiki/CMS_Pipelines